eysk-io/course_reqs_scraper/README.md

 # UBC Course Info Scraper

-A simple scraper to get UBC course information as provided by http://www.calendar.ubc.ca/vancouver/courses.cfm?page=name&code=<course code> and saved to a MongoDB database.
+A simple scraper to get UBC course information as provided by http://www.calendar.ubc.ca/vancouver/courses.cfm?page=name and saved to a MongoDB database.

 ## Installing / Getting started